select from my separate journeys in australia

 western australia: perth & rottnest

-This was a visit to Perth, the state capital of Western Australia and one of the most isolated cities on the planet.
-It was also a golden opportunity to visit the magical land of the Quokkas on Rottnest Island.
+This was a visit to Perth, the state capital of WA and one of the most isolated cities on the planet and a golden opportunity to visit the magical land of the Quokkas on Rottnest Island.

 I have called the New South Wales state capital home for a year; it's an opportunity to chronicle a city beyond its famous landmarks.
 Welcome to a Sydney seen through the eyes of a British immigrant: me.